 - Co-Active Coaching – This book by Henry and Karen Kimsey-House is broader than just questions but includes this great list of questions used in co-active coaching that I find really helpful.

 - There are many great lists of powerful questions available via search.
-Favorites of mine include this Forbes Article about the 35 questions that will change your life and this list of 25 powerful questions from the International Coach Federation.
+A favorites of mine is this Forbes Article about the 35 questions that will change your life.